 Creating an effective study plan for the ACT test is critical.
 Following a study plan will ensure enough time is dedicated to each subject.
 Here are a few tips to get started:

-- Discuss with your child how much time they can devote to prepare for each subject on the ACT in a week.
+- Discuss with your child how much time they can devote to preparing for each subject on the ACT in a week.

 - Help your child set realistic goals.
 Develop a study plan based on the available time and your child’s learning capacity.

-- Check that your child is strictly following the study plan so as to avoid any last-minute hustle before test day.
+- Check that your child is strictly following the study plan to avoid any last-minute hustle before test day.

 If you need help creating a study plan, our ACT study guide will show you how to develop a 6-month, 3-month, or 1-month study schedule based on the amount of prep time available.

-Even with a schedule firmly established, your child may feel lost at first.
-The number of test-prep resources makes choosing difficult.
+Even with a schedule firmly established, your child may initially feel lost.
+The number of test prep resources makes choosing difficult.
 Focus on finding resources that fit your student’s needs without breaking your budget.
 The most valuable resources will be those that provide many exam-like questions and provide quality information to fill any knowledge gaps your child may have.
-Practicing questions not only actively engages students in learning far more effectively than reading or watching videos, but also makes them feel more at ease on test day, as they will have already seen hundreds of similar questions.
+Practicing questions actively engages students in learning far more effectively than reading or watching videos and makes them feel more at ease on test day, as they will have already seen hundreds of similar questions.

 Practice alone doesn’t make perfect.
 Encourage your child to keep a progress journal to track what works and what needs improvement.
-Immediate reflection and analysis of questions answered incorrectly facilitates growth and ensures they don’t repeat their mistakes.
+Immediate reflection and analysis of questions answered incorrectly facilitate growth and ensure they don’t repeat their mistakes.

-Applying to college and getting ready for the ACT test can be very stressful.
+Applying to college and getting ready for the ACT test can be stressful.
 It’s important to provide your child with support and positive reinforcement during this period.
 Encourage them to keep things in perspective.
-Remind them that getting into college is crucial, but even if they do not get into their first choice school, it doesn’t mean the end of everything.
-It is important to tell them that they can always retake the exam or apply to their dream school as a transfer.
+It is important to tell them they can always retake the exam or apply to their dream school as a transfer.

 How Do I Motivate My Teen to Prepare for the ACT?

-If your student does not feel naturally motivated to prepare for the test, make sure you're on the same page regarding the benefits of performing well on the ACT.
+If your student does not feel naturally motivated to prepare for the ACT, make sure you're on the same page regarding the benefits of the test.
 Students who recognize that preparation directly affects their chances of accomplishing their dreams will be more motivated.

 Explore colleges with your teen, and when you’ve settled on a few, look up average ACT scores.
-With these target scores in mind, help your child free up four hours on a weekend to take a practice test and have them grade it.
-Any discrepancy between their practice score and their goal score should help them understand the value of preparing for the test.
+With these target scores in mind, help your child free up 4 hours on a weekend to take an ACT mock test and have them grade it.
+Any discrepancy between their practice and goal scores should help them understand the value of preparing for the test.

 If that discrepancy is dishearteningly large, make sure your teen understands that the ACT is not a test of intelligence but rather of preparedness.
 Students who score poorly on a practice test might assume that a low score is a foregone conclusion and that there’s no point in studying.
 However, with consistent practice, even an ACT score in the 30s is achievable for everyone.